Incidence of Bladder Cancer by County, New Mexico, 2017-2021

 Definition

 Bladder cancer incidence refers to the number of persons newly diagnosed with bladder cancer within a specified time period.
-Measures include 1) the number of newly diagnosed bladder cancer cases; and 2) age-adjusted bladder cancer incidence rates (adjusted by the direct method to the 2000 US standard population).
+Measures include 1) age-adjusted bladder cancer incidence rates (adjusted by the direct method to the 2000 US standard population) and 2) incidence of bladder cancer by race/ethnicity.
 All rates are expressed per 100,000 persons.

 Data Notes